-F. Maternity Leave
+F. Parental Leave

-- 1. Upon reasonable notice to the Superintendent of Schools, an employee shall be granted a maternity leave of absence without pay to become effective at their discretion and to terminate not more than two (2) years after the termination of pregnancy. - 2.
-An employee on maternity leave shall notify the Superintendent of Schools of their intent to return at any time during the two (2) year period after termination of pregnancy. - 3.
-If an employee fails to return from the maternity leave by the expiration of the two (2) year period, their employment shall be terminated. - 4.
-Unless the employee notifies the Superintendent of Schools during the two (2) year period of the date of their availability to return within the two (2) year period of the maternity leave, their employment shall be terminated. - 5.
-An employee returning from maternity leave will be reinstated to their previous position, if there is a vacancy, or to another comparable vacant position for which they are qualified. - 6.
-The employee returning from a maternity leave will retain all their previous rights.
+- 1. Upon reasonable notice to the Superintendent of Schools, an employee shall be granted a parental leave of absence without pay to become effective at their discretion and to terminate not more than two (2) years after the date of delivery. - 2.
+An employee on parental leave shall notify the Superintendent of Schools of their intent to return at any time during the two (2) year period with a 30 day notice. - 3.
+If an employee fails to return from the parental leave by the expiration of the two (2) year period, their employment shall be terminated. - 4.
+Unless the employee notifies the Superintendent of Schools during the two (2) year period of the date of their availability to return within the two (2) year period of the parental leave, their employment shall be terminated. - 5.
+An employee returning from parental leave will be reinstated to their previous position, if there is a vacancy, or to another comparable vacant position for which they are qualified. - 6.
+The employee returning from a parental leave will retain all their previous rights.
 Salary placement shall be at the next step of the salary schedule if the employee served one-half (1/2) or more of the school year in which the leave was granted. - 7. a.
 Employees shall be entitled to receive compensation for accumulated sick leave days for any time period during which they are disabled due to pregnancy, childbirth, or related conditions. - b.
 Employees, at their option, are entitled to use fewer sick leave days than the amount to which they are eligible. - c.
 Employees shall be paid for the sick leave days at the applicable rate as of the time period for which the sick leave is claimed. - d.
-The Committee may request medical verification of the disability forty-two (42) calendar days from the date of delivery in order for the employee to continue the use of sick leave benefits.
+The Committee may request medical verification of the disability after 60 school days from the date of delivery in order for the employee to continue the use of sick leave benefits.